|Principles Of Execution - The CPU|

 * Recently revised

 So far we have looked at the overall workings of a computer and specifically the memory principle.
-Memories are devices that when given one input automatically produce an associated output - reading or will automatically store the output if it is also presented.
+Memories are devices that when given one input automatically produce an associated output.
+The association is set up when the data is written to the memory.
 The memory principle and memory mechanisms are fascinating but we need more we need something that can execute instructions making use of the memory - we need a processor.

 The processor is quite another level of difficulty.